 Whether supporting capital or operating needs, the Foundation will help ensure Vogel Alcove continues to serve as a beacon of hope for those we serve beyond our lifetimes.

 Legacy Giving provides creative ways to amplify your impact.
 Many giving vehicles even provide an opportunity to stretch beyond what you think is possible.
 Whether it is a gift you can make today or gifts that make an impact after your lifetime, we are happy to work with you and your financial advisor to develop a gift plan that meets your financial and philanthropic goals.

-Gifts of appreciated securities, including stocks and bonds is an easy option for making a gift and may offer benefits of reduced tax liability.
+Gifts of appreciated securities, like stocks and bonds, are an easy giving option and may offer benefits of reduced tax liability.
 When you make a gift of appreciated securities, which you have held for more than 12 months, you may avoid the long-term capital gains tax.

 Donating appreciated real estate, such as a home, vacation property, undeveloped land, farmland, ranch, commercial property, or oil, gas, and mineral interests can make a great gift to the Foundation.
 There may be capital gains tax advantages to this type of gift as well as other income tax deductions.

 Donating part or all of your unused retirement assets such as a gift from your IRA, 401(k), 403(b), or other tax-deferred plan is an excellent way to make a gift to the Foundation.